dilawar/dilawar/README.md

 - 💬 Ask me about computations in the cells and neurons, living machines, and unix command line.
 - 📫 How to reach me: Drop an email to <dilawar.s.rajput@gmail.com>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can run 10km🏃‍♂️ easily now.
 It was the only item on my bucket list!
+In fact, I even ran a half-marathon!!

 ### Social